Platform Comparison

 Hardware Inconsistency — and Why It Shows Up in Your Code

-When you aggregate 17+ providers across 615+ locations, hardware quality varies wildly.
-Edgegap's own published figures show their public pool runs between 2.4 and 3.2 GHz across those providers — a 25%+ variance in CPU throughput.
+Edgegap's public pool runs between 2.4 and 3.2 GHz across 17+ providers — a 25%+ variance in CPU throughput.

 Network Peering Variability

-Each location has different peering arrangements with ISPs.
-A location might be physically close to a player but have poor peering, resulting in worse latency than a well-peered location further away.
-More locations amplifies this inconsistency.
+Each edge location has different peering arrangements with ISPs.
+A location physically close to a player can have poor peering, resulting in worse latency than a well-peered location further away.
+More locations amplifies this inconsistency rather than resolving it.

 DDoS Protection Patchwork